FDYdarmstadt/foam-dg/Docker-Readme.md

 ```
 2. Installation of foam-extend 4.1:
    this is not covered here, extensive resources are available on-line.
+   **Note: To work correctly with BoSSS, OpenFOAM needs to be linked against the system Open MPI,
+   not the Open MPI provided with OpenFOAM; Therefore,
+   one has to define `export WM_MPLIB=SYSTEMOPENMPI`
+   prior to sourcing the OpenFOAM shell environment.**
    In below,
    we assume the foam-extend root directory to be `$HOME/foam/foam-extend-4.1`.
    For the installation in the reference Docker container,